Human mobility networks reveal increased segregation in large cities: Methods

+Here, we first motivate why a ``naive'' approach to estimating exposure segregation via a standard Pearson correlation on the observed exposure network is problematic (resulting in downwardly biased estimates of exposure segregation).
+We then elaborate on how we leverage a linear mixed effects model to compute a \emph{corrected} Pearson correlation, allowing us to obtain unbiased estimates of exposure segregation even in areas where data is sparse.

-We use a linear mixed effects model to accurately estimate \metric: the Pearson correlation coefficient between a person's ES and the mean ES of the people they interact with.
-A statistical model is required to estimate \metric because naively computing the correlation based on limited data (in counties or MSAs with low population sizes) results in estimates that are downward biased.\enlargethispage {\footskip}~\footnote{By ``naive'' estimation of the Pearson correlation, we intend to convey calculating the correlation using the sample: } By contrast, our linear mixed effects model is an unbiased estimator of the Pearson correlation.
+A ``naive'' approach to estimate exposure segregation would be to compute the observed sample mean SES of who each person is exposed to.
+Then, exposure segregation could be estimated using a sample Pearson correlation\footnote{ } between individual SES ($x_i$) and the sample mean SES of those they are exposed to ($y_i$).
+This approach is problematic because naively computing such a correlation based on limited data (in counties or MSAs with low population sizes) will result in estimates that are downward biased.
+To illustrate why naive estimates of \metric are downward biased, imagine that we compute the correlation between a person's SES and the ``true'' mean SES of the people they are exposed to.
+Now, we add noise to the mean SES values, which represents the noisy mean estimates given limited data.
+As the noise is increased, the correlation is decreased.
+Thus, because estimates of each person's mean SES will be more noisy in geographical areas with less data, there will be a downward bias to naive estimates of the Pearson correlation in these areas.

+We instead compute a corrected Pearson correlation, using a linear mixed effects model to accurately estimate \metric: the correlation between a person's SES and the mean SES of the people they are exposed to.
+Our linear mixed effects model is an unbiased estimator of the Pearson correlation.
 We compare the unbiased estimates from our linear mixed effects model to naive estimates of \metric in Methods Figure~\ref{fig:mixed_model_validation}.
-To illustrate why naive estimates of \metric are downward biased, imagine that we compute the correlation between a person's ES and the ``true'' mean ES of the people they interact with.
-Now, we add noise to the mean ES values, which represents the noisy mean estimates given limited data.
-As the noise is increased, the correlation is decreased.
-Thus, because estimates of each person's mean ES will be more noisy in geographical areas with less data, there will be a downward bias to naive estimates of the Pearson correlation in these areas.

 Our mixed model models the distribution of datapoints ($x_i$, $y_{ij})$ through the following equation: